tensorflow/models/tutorials/image/cifar10_estimator/README.md

 * A single host with multiple GPUs;
 * Multiple hosts with CPU or multiple GPUs;

+Before trying to run the model we highly encourage you to read all the README.

 ## Prerequisite

 1. Install TensorFlow version 1.2.1 or later with GPU support.